Trump declares 'hate has no place in our country,' as Dems demand recall of Congress

 EL PASO SHOOTING SUSPECT CHARGED WITH CAPITAL MURDER; MASSACRE BEING INVESTIGATED AS DOMESTIC TERRORISM

-Elsewhere, Democratic presidential candidate Cory Brooker said Sunday that Trump is "responsible" for Saturday's deadly mass shooting in El Paso, Texas, while another Democratic presidential contender, Julian Castro said "there's one person that's responsible directly" for the massacre -- "and that's the shooter."
+Politically, Democrats appeared split as to how much blame to assign to Trump.
+Democratic presidential candidate Cory Brooker declared that Trump is "responsible" for the El Paso shooting, while another Democratic presidential contender, Julian Castro said "there's one person that's responsible directly" for the massacre -- "and that's the shooter."

 At the same time, Castro told ABC News' "This Week," Trump has embraced "division and bigotry and fanning the flames of hate" as a form of "political strategy."